 - Don’t use too many different external sources (for images, iframes, (twitter/facebook)feeds etc.) because every DNS lookup takes extra time and you create an extra dependancy (on some 3rd party server) for your site to load properly.

 - Minimize redirects.

-- Make your output W3C compliant.
+- Make your output W3C compliant at least do cross-browser testing.
 Errors slow down the browser.